Strategic Partnership between

 - Assist in planning and implementation of all safety and health management systems.

 - Implement their company's comprehensive safety and health management programs, which includes:

 WORKER AND EMPLOYER RIGHTS

-This partnership does not preclude workers and/or employers from exercising any rights under the OSH Act (or, for federal workers, 29 CFR 1960), nor does it abrogate any responsibility to comply with the Act.
+This partnership does not preclude workers and/or employers from exercising any rights provided under the OSH Act (or for federal workers, 29 CFR 1960), nor does it abrogate any responsibility to comply with rules and regulations adopted pursuant to the Act.

 If OSHA chooses to terminate its participation in the partnership, the entire agreement is terminated.

-Based upon a mutual interest to protect construction workers, the parties below agree to the above terms on the Gilbane Building Company / Milwaukee Building and Construction Trades Council, AFL/CIO/ OSHA Partnering Agreement for the Northwestern Mutual Tower and Commons in Milwaukee, Wisconsin.
+Based upon a mutual interest to protect construction workers, the parties below agree to the above terms on the Riverside Energy Center Partnering Agreement for the Power Plant Project in Beloit, Wisconsin.